towolf/towolf.github.com/docs/PsychGLImageProcessing/DisplayUndistortionBVL.markdown

 # Keys and their meaning:

-'l' 'm' and 'r' buttons are synonyms for left\- middle\- and right mouse buttons.
+'l' 'm' and 'r' buttons are synonyms for left- middle- and right mouse buttons.
 However, its much more convenient to use a three button mouse.

 Cursor arrow keys move selected dot\(s\) or change selected global